swiss-seismological-service/DUGseis/docs/development.md

 * `sphinx-book-theme`
 * `myst-parser`

-Once these are installed, just change to the docs directory and execute
+Once these are installed (`pip install DUG-Seis[docsbuild]`), just change to the docs directory and execute

 ```bash
 make html